 Fall 2016: Shermeen Nizami (postdoc) becomes IBM CAS Research Fellow.
 Jim Green awarded NSERC CRD grant (with IBM) entitled "Pressure sensitive mats for patient monitoring in the NICU" valued at over $300K over three years.
+Jim Green part of team awarded $1.65M for graduate training program in M-Health (NSERC CREATE-BEST).

 Summer 2016: Brad Barnes won 3rd prize in the Student Paper Competition at the IEEE EMBS International Student Conference here at Carleton University today for his paper "Predicting Novel Protein-Protein Interactions Between the HIV-1 Virus and Homo Sapiens".
 Amente Bekele wins the $10K Chudobiak Entrepreneurship Award in recognition of his "Alert Buddy - Hearing Watch" 4th year project.
 This award will support his graduate studies in our lab.